 In 2002, the Casino Management Association honored Feldman as the Gaming Professional of the Year and in 2009, he received the Lifetime Achievement Award in Gaming Communications from the American Gaming Association.

 After serving as Assistant Cuyahoga County Prosecutor, Judge Donna Congeni Fitzsimmons was the first woman appointed as Special Attorney in the U.S. Department of Justice, Organized Crime Strike Force in Cleveland – work which later led to an appointment as Deputy Counsel to President Reagan’s Commission on Organized Crime in Washington, D.C.
-She then entered private practice before taking the bench and now serves on the Rocky River Municipal Court.
+She then entered private practice before taking the bench and recently retired as a Rocky River Municipal Court Judge.

-As a change leader, she developed the Innovation District in downtown Las Vegas to test new technologies in a live environment, hosting the first real-time autonomous shuttle in the U.S. She also achieved a 4-Star community sustainability ranking by converting all city facilities to 100% renewable energy sources a value she shares with Switch.
-She also improved the city’s equality index score to 100, and open data ranking to first among the nation’s cities.
+As a change leader, Betsy developed the Innovation District in downtown Las Vegas to test game-changing technologies in a live environment, hosting the first real-time autonomous shuttle in the U.S. The city also achieved a 4-Star community sustainability ranking by converting all city facilities to 100% renewable energy sources, improved the city’s equality index score to 100, and open data ranking to 1st among the nation’s cities during her time as City Manager.

-She is a graduate of the University of Georgia with a bachelor’s degree in political science and a master’s degree in public administration.
+Fretwell is a graduate of the University of Georgia with a bachelor’s degree in political science and a master’s degree in public administration.
 She completed the Harvard University Senior Executives in State and Local Government Program in 2007.
+She is a fellow of the National Academy of Public Administration.

-She also serves on the Board of Directors for The Smith Center for the Performing Arts and on the Board of Directors and Executive Committee for the Las Vegas Global Economic Alliance.
+Betsy serves on the Board of Directors for The Smith Center for the Performing Arts, Nevada Grant Lab, Mountain View Hospital, Desert Research Institute Foundation, Las Vegas Events and the Board of Directors and Executive Committees for both the Las Vegas Global Economic Alliance and the Vegas Chamber.
+She is an emeritus board member of Nevada Public Radio.
+For fun Betsy enjoys playing golf, hiking, biking, gardening, and cooking.

 Professor Mark Galeotti is an expert on Russian organized crime and espionage.
 Educated at Cambridge University and the London School of Economics, he is now a senior researcher at the Institute of International Relations Prague and the principal director of the consultancy firm Mayak Intelligence.
 Previously, he was Professor of Global Affairs and departmental chair at New York University and Senior Lecturer in International History at Keele University in the United Kingdom.
 His books include the edited collections The Politics of Security in Modern Russia, Russian & Soviet Organized Crime, and Spetsnaz: Russia’s Special Forces.